Glossary

 What's the fastest path to a successful deployment?

-Start with one agent and a small set of high-value sources.
+Start with one assistant and a small set of high-value sources.
 Iterate using real questions from analytics.

 What is the fastest way to get started?